JuanDiegoSuarezLondono/Data-Clustering-and-Principal-Component-Analysis--PCA-/README.md

-# Overview: Data Clustering and Principal Component Analysis (PCA)
+# Data Clustering and Principal Component Analysis (PCA)

-Welcome to the Fundamentals of Data Analysis repository!
-This repository covers essential concepts and techniques in data analysis, from joining datasets to plotting and data cleaning.
+Welcome to the Data Clustering and Principal Component Analysis (PCA) repository!
+This repository covers essential concepts and techniques in data clustering and PCA, from basic principles to practical applications.

 ## Table of Contents